dulikvor/cppKin/README.md

 ##
 #### Tracing
-In order to create a trace initalize a new trace instance:
+In order to create a trace, initalize a new trace instance:
 ```c++
 cppkin::Trace trace("Something");
 ```